asoler000/UpdatedReadMeGen/README.md

 ## Description

 A command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
 Review the Good README guide as a reminder of everything that a quality, professional README contains.
-The application will be invoked with the following command:
+The application will be invoked with the following command: node index.js

 ## Table of Contents